kirbynuggets/Quest-ai/README.md

 ## How to run

 To run the chatbot, execute the main.py file.
-Ensure you have all dependencies installed and the OpenAI API key configured.
+Ensure you have all dependencies installed and the DeepSeek API key configured.